 Pass Rush Moves To Sack The Quarterback

-Pass rush moves are essentially body movements used to get past an offensive lineman.
+Pass rush moves are body movements used to get past an offensive lineman.
 These moves must be hit with precise timing and precision.

 NFL greats like Reggie White and Dwight Freeney all had signature moves to get past an offensive lineman and sack the quarterback.

-What Is The Difference Between A Sack and Tackle In Football?
+Difference Between A Sack and a Tackle

 The difference between a sack and a tackle in football has to do with the player’s football positioning.
 If the quarterback is tackled behind the line of scrimmage with the football in his hands, it’s a sack.